IsaacSinn/Gantry-LM/README.md

 # Gantry LM

- language models to control a XY gantry with natural language commands
+Fine-tuned StarCoder2 3B language model to control an XY gantry with natural language commands by generating G-code.

+## Goal and Gantry Setup

+The system operates on a 50cm x 50cm 2D plane:
+- Top left of the plate is (0,0) and bottom right is (50,50)
+- `motor_id` 0 controls the X axis (horizontal plane)
+- `motor_id` 1 controls the Y axis (vertical plane)
+- Clockwise on X axis moves the gantry to the right
+- Clockwise on Y axis moves the gantry down

+Each motor has a shaft circumference of 2 cm, meaning every 360° rotation moves the gantry 2 cm.
+The goal is to move the gantry using natural language commands.

-## Vocab
+## Approach Evolution

+### Initial Approach: Self-defined Vocabulary (not used)

-Output tokens:
+#### Output Tokens
 ```
 <EOS>: End of sequence
-<EOI>: End of instruction.
-This marks the end of the input instruction for the LM
+<EOI>: End of instruction (marks the end of input instruction)
-<SC>: Start of concurrent.
-Some instructions are required to be executed concurrently.
-For example, drawing a circle on the gantry
+<SC>: Start of concurrent execution
-<EC>: End of concurrent. marks end of cocurrent execution
+<EC>: End of concurrent execution
 ROTATE: tool call
 MOVE: tool call
 SPEED: tool call
 0-9: numbers 0 to 9
-" ": space (quotation not included in output token)
+" ": space
-".": decimal point (quotation not included in output token)
+".": decimal point
 ```

-Available Tool calls:
+#### Available Tool Calls
 ```
 ROTATE <motor_id> <direction> <degree>
 - direction: 0 (CCW / Counter Clockwise), 1 (CW / Clockwise)